AherRahul/portfolio-v1/content/articles/11-java-fundamentals/final-keyword.md

 }
 ```

-In this example, `PI` is a constant.
-Attempting to reassign it will result in a compile-time error, preventing accidental changes.
-This is not just good practice; it enhances readability and maintainability of code.
+In the example above, `PI` is declared as a constant.
+Any attempt to change its value will cause a compile-time error, ensuring the value remains consistent.

+#### Why Use Final Variables?

+- **Code readability:** Constants signal fixed values clearly to anyone reading the code.
+- **Compiler optimization:** Java can optimize code better knowing certain variables won’t change.
+- **Prevent errors:** Avoid accidental reassignment of important values.

+### Final Methods: Preventing Override

+Declaring a method as final prevents subclasses from overriding it.
+This is useful when you want to guarantee the behavior of a method remains consistent in all derived classes.

+#### Example of Final Methods

 ```java
 class Parent {